ironhack-labs/lab-mongoose-recipes/README.md

 ### Iteration 2 - Create a recipe

-In the `index.js`, we first connect to the database useing `mongoose.connect()` and following the connection we call the method `Recipe.deleteMany()` to remove any existing documents from the recipes collection:
+In the `index.js`, we first connect to the database using `mongoose.connect()` and following the connection we call the method `Recipe.deleteMany()` to remove any existing documents from the recipes collection:

 ```js
 // ...